-1:29 - "struggling" (here and in 2:1) is a reference to the athlete striving, straining, suffering, enduring, overcoming
+2:1 - "struggling" (agon) is the image of an athletic contest which is strenuous and demanding.
+This is the athlete striving, straining, suffering, enduring, and overcoming.

 Purpose of Paul visiting/writing: Encourage believers in heart and united in love

 The Target: So they may have full riches of complete understanding